Energy

 In the experiment, anaerobic bacteria were used to turn stillage into natural gas

 Methane that escapes into the atmosphere is implicated as one of the prime sources of global warming.
-But when it is burned, it burns cleaner than coal and leaves the atmosphere faster than carbon dioxide.
+But when it is burned, it burns more efficiently and releases less carbon dioxide into the air than other popular fuels, including gasoline and coal.
 Therefore, it is often tapped as a "cleaner" fuel source, which means that turning the stillage into the gas could allow it to be used to power distillery plants, fuel trucks, heat homes, or generate electricity.

 "This study shows that not only can distilleries help alleviate the environmental burden of excess stillage, but they can also create a circular system where waste turns into fuel," says team leader Tyler Barzee, assistant professor of Biosystems and Agricultural Engineering at JBBI.
 "This is a local solution that could position Kentucky as a leader in both bourbon and renewable energy."